Wikipedia gets a facelift after 10 years: A look at new interface and features

 Wikipedia, the world’s favourite free encyclopaedia, has got a facelift.
-Wikimedia, which operates Wikipedia and other Wikimedia projects on Wednesday launched the first major update to its desktop interface in 10 years.
+Wikimedia, the foundation which operates Wikipedia and other Wikimedia projects, on Wednesday launched the first major update to its desktop interface in 10 years.
 The revamped desktop interface comes at time when English Wikipedia is celebrating the completion of its 22nd year (January 15).

 “The changes make it easier for people to find and learn from the work of our incredible volunteers.
 These features were created with feedback from readers and volunteers from all over the world, aiming to meet the needs of our increasingly diverse audience, while keeping the simple and straightforward feel that millions of people have come to trust over the last 22 years,” said Selena Deckelmann, Chief Product and Technology Officer at the Wikimedia Foundation.